Smoke alarm laws

-Replacing batteries annually (mains powered smoke alarms have back-up batteries).
+- Replacing batteries annually (mains powered smoke alarms generally have back-up batteries).

 Yes, local governments have the power under the Building Act 2011 and the Regulations to either issue an infringement notice or prosecute an owner who fails to have compliant smoke alarms installed prior to selling, transferring ownership, renting or hiring the dwelling.

 Register online to view the BCA at www.abcb.gov.au, or engage the services of a registered building surveying contractor or local government that provides this service.
 You can check whether a building surveying contractor is registered on our website at www.commerce.wa.gov.au/building-commission/find-registered-building-service-provider